-What does it mean if the pregnancy test shows a correct positive result, but the ultrasound examination at the ob-gyn cannot confirm any pregnancy?
+What does it mean if the pregnancy test shows a correct positive result, but the ultrasound examination cannot confirm the pregnancy?
+Well, this is called a biochemical pregnancy.

 In the case of such a biochemical pregnancy, a pregnancy can be detected early by biochemical analytical testing, but ultrasound cannot detect it at a later stage.

 Check out one of our other articles here.